MiepHD/cuscon/README.md

 - Icons must be outlined in black
 - Icon must be visible on black background
 - dimension of 512x512px
-- approximate 30px transparent border
+- should have approximate 30px transparent border
-- approximate 12px brush size
+- should have approximate 12px brush size

 # Other Contributors
 https://github.com/sourcrowd450